Air pollution in the United States: Environmental racism

 Certain environmental injustices can be viewed as discriminatory towards communities of racial minorities.
 The study of environmental racism highlights any disproportionate exposure to toxins or inaccessibility to ecological benefits such as clean water, clean air, and natural resources.
 Also, environmental racism is concerned with situations in which the government and large corporations target minority communities in order to commence environmentally damaging projects.
 They find that in these communities, there is often much less resistance and pressure to terminate these projects.
 When these projects are undertaken, nearby households and small businesses in these minority communities are negatively affected, sparking health problems among children and an overall decrease in the standard of living.

 According to the 2014 Census, the median household income for both African-Americans and Hispanics was about $43,300.
 On the other hand, white household income was around $71,300.
 Also, over 91% of African-Americans and 86% of Hispanics live in urban areas, whereas only about 70% of whites live in urban areas.
 Furthermore, in April 2017, three environmental groups—Environmental Justice and Health Alliance for Chemical Policy Reform, Coming Clean, and Center for Effective Government—completed a study regarding the disproportionate spread of environmental burdens.
-They define "fenceline zones" as areas within the vicinity of U.S. chemical facilities that are at of highest risk of death or injury after a potential chemical accident.
+They define "fenceline zones" as areas within the vicinity of U.S. chemical facilities that are at the highest risk of death or injury after a potential chemical accident.
 They found that the 134 million people living in "fenceline zones" are 75% more likely to be African-American, 60% more likely to be Latino, and 50% more likely to be classified as having low socioeconomic status.
 The study was meant to not underline the idea that the United States government fails to justly protect its communities and but also to push the government to update chemical safety regulations nationwide.
-These factors greatly contribute to the fact minority exposure to harmful air pollutants ranges from 40% to 60% higher than whites—evan as air quality is slowly improving as a whole.
+These factors greatly contribute to the fact minority exposure to harmful air pollutants ranges from 40% to 60% higher than whites—even as air quality is slowly improving as a whole.